kevjava/lockedshelf/README.md

 ```

 There is much more to it, though - Todd's library is configurable and customizable, and includes
-hooks for RxJava to do your loading in a background thread.
-This library just adds a custom
+hooks for RxJava to do your loading in a background thread, among other things.
+This library just
-serializer which encrypts/decrypts and deals with the keystore.
+adds a custom serializer which encrypts/decrypts and deals with the keystore.

 ## Notes